 Credit card processing for accounting is extremely vital for those working in the industry.
 Whether you are the owner of an accounting firm, an auditor, or an accountant yourself, providing clients with multiple methods of payment is essential.
-Clients who are unable to pay for the services you provide using credit or debit cards may seek alternative solutions.
+Clients these days expect to not only be able to use their credit or debit card but alternative payment methods as well.

 When you accept credit and debit card payments, you may also attract more clients who cannot find online accounting services elsewhere.
 Standing out among your online competition can help attract new clients while also establishing yourself as an authoritative accounting source.
 The more features you provide to your clients, the easier it is to retain them even as other competition arises.